 Jay graduated from Clemson University in Clemson, SC in 2004, where he earned a B.S. degree in Computer Information Systems.

-Paul is certified by the South Carolina Supreme Court as a Specialist in Employment and Labor Law.
+Paul Porter is certified by the South Carolina Supreme Court as a Specialist in Employment and Labor Law.
 The specialty designation was obtained after Paul passed a rigorous exam covering the comprehensive body of Employment and Labor law in South Carolina.

 Paul's employment law practice involves the use of several legal claims and theories including discrimination (race, sex, disability, religion etc.), harassment, retaliation, wrongful discharge, family medical leave, wage claims and civil torts to secure positive results for his clients.
 Paul represents both public and private employees.
 His representation regularly includes state and local government employees in their pre-suit grievance processes and later in litigation against their public employers.
 Paul also has a sizable Equal Employment Opportunity Commission (EEOC) and South Carolina Human Affairs Commission (SCHAC) practice, has represented federal employees in equal employment opportunity matters, and has brought claims administrative claims before the Nuclear Regulatory Commission, National Labor Relations Board, Office of Occupational Safety and Health, and Department of Labor.
 Paul also represents certified teachers in suspension and termination proceedings.

 Originally from Greenville, South Carolina, Paul graduated from Presbyterian College in three years with two degrees (Spanish and Political Science), with honors, in 2009.
 At Presbyterian College Paul was a member of the Pi Kappa Alpha Fraternity, Pi Sigma Alpha Honors Fraternity, and student government.
 He next attended the University of South Carolina School of Law where he was a recipient of the William L. Bethea Jr. Scholarship and was a member of the Moot Court Bar.
 Paul graduated from the from USC Law in 2012.
 Paul clerked, while in law school, for a local attorney practicing employment law and the 13th Circuit Solicitor's Office.

 Paul began working for J. Lewis Cromer & Associates as a law clerk in June 2011.
 Lewis Cromer, Jay Babb, Ryan Hicks and Paul Porter formed Cromer Babb Porter & Hicks, LLC in January 2017.